 use std::io::Write;

-Listing 7-19: Two use statements where one is a sub-path of the other
+Listing 7-19: Two use statements where one is a subpath of the other

 The common part of these two paths is std::io, and that’s the complete first path.
-To merge these two paths into one use statement, we can use self in the nested path as shown in Listing 7-20.
+To merge these two paths into one use statement, we can use self in the nested path, as shown in Listing 7-20.

 Filename: src/lib.rs